mahmutgurdal/mahmutgurdal.github.io/_pages/about.md

 I am currently focusing on examining various parental factors that contributed to children’s screen use as parents play a seminal role in young children’s media exposure.
 Specifically, I investigate how both parental and child self-regulation—including behavioral, emotional, and cognitive levels—affect parental and child screen use as well as how parental and child screen use, in turn, impact their self-regulation.
 Furthermore, I examine the effects of media interactivity, content, and context of screen media use on these relations.

-I am currently working as a graduate research assistant supporting for projects within the [Cognitive Developmental Science Lab](https://kchoi.org/) at Virginia Tech.
+I am currently working as a graduate research assistant supporting for projects within the [Cognitive Developmental Science (CoDeS) Lab](https://kchoi.org/) at Virginia Tech.

 Click for [CV](https://mahmutgurdal.github.io/files/GurdalCV.pdf)!